 At United Federal Credit Union we believe that protecting your information is top priority.
-Our external and internal systems are under constant 24 hour, 7 days a week security monitoring.
+Our external and internal systems are under constant 24 hour, 7 days a week security monitoring.1

 - UFCU provides automated email alerts in response to suspicious activity related to online accounts.
 Additional alerting can be enabled through Online Banking by clicking ‘Preferences’ then ‘Security’ in the left navigation bar.
 Next, go to the ‘Alerts’ tab for a full list of available alerts.

-- UFCU Members are protected because of our proactive approach.
-Our Fraud Department is often aware of fraudulent transactions before they are visible on Member accounts, allowing us to stop fraud before it affects the Member.
+- Our proactive approach helps protect our Members.
+Our Fraud Department is often aware of fraudulent transaction before they are visible on Member accounts, allowing us to stop most fraud before it can affect the Member

 - If fraud is detected on a Visa© debit or credit card we contact the affected Member immediately and stop further activity to limit fraudulent transactions.